3liteking148/seq-position-probs/README.md

 It's basically copied from HMMER's hmmbuild, but here are some differences:

+* It doesn't assume the alignment is perfect: it optimizes the profile with an iterative algorithm (Baum-Welch, aka Expectation Maximization).

 * End gaps (gaps beyond the start or end of a sequence) are treated as missing data (like hmmbuild --fragthresh=1).